Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: A Spatiotemporal Epidemic Model

 where

-and $P( dN_i(t) = 1 \,|\, \Hcal(t) ) = \lambda^*_i(t) \, dt$.
-In the above, we have that \begin{itemize} \itemsep{0pt} \item[(i)] $\beta_k \geq 0$ is the transmission rate due to presymptomatic and symptomatic individuals currently visiting site $k$.\footnote{ Depending on the availability of labeled and unlabeled data, one may consider different settings, such as all sites sharing the same parameter $\beta$ or sites of the same category $c$ sharing $\beta_c$.} \item[(ii)] $\mu \in [0, 1]$ is the relative transmission rate of asymptomatic compared to (pre-)symptomatic individuals. \item[(iii)] $\int_{t - \delta}^{t} K_{j,k}(\tau) e^{-\gamma(t-\tau)} \, d\tau$ accounts for environmental transmission, \ie, it accounts for the fact that the virus may survive for some period of time on surfaces or in the air after an infected individual has left a site~\cite{vandoremalen2020aerosol}. \end{itemize} The exposure intensity in Eq. \ref{eq:intensity-y} models that an individual's instantaneous rate of exposure increases by a constant site-specific transmission rate $\beta_k$ when in contact with another infectious individual at a site, in addition to capturing environmental transmission.
-The exposure rate of each individual $i$ only depends on the individual'{}s contacts, not the contacts of others.
-Infections within households can be characterized by adding an additional additive rate $\lambda_{\Hcal(i)}(t)$ with transmission rate $\xi$ to $\lambda^{*}_i(t)$, as outlined in Appendix~\ref{app:household}.
+and $P( dN_i(t) = 1 \,|\, \Hcal(t) ) = \lambda_i(t) \, dt$.
+In the above: \begin{itemize} \item[\textit{(i)}] $\beta_k \geq 0$ is the base transmission rate of presymptomatic and symptomatic individuals at site $k$.
+Depending on the availability of labeled and unlabeled data, one may consider sharing the same parameter for all sites $k \in \Scal$ or for sites of the same category, \eg, distinguishing only indoors and outdoors.
+The scale $\mu \in [0, 1]$ denotes the relative transmission rate of asymptomatic compared to (pre-)symptomatic individuals. \item[\textit{(ii)}] $K_{j,k}(\tau) \in \{0, \mu \beta_k, \beta_k\}$ captures the effective contribution of individual $j$ to transmission at site $k$ and is non-zero if and only if $j$ is both infected (symptomatic, presymptomatic, or asymptomatic) and present at site $k$ at time $\tau$. \item[\textit{(iii)}] $\int_{t - \delta}^{t} K_{j,k}(\tau) \, \gamma e^{-\gamma(t-\tau)} \, d\tau$ models environmental transmission by accounting for the fact that the virus survives for some period of time $\delta$ on surfaces or in the air after an infected individual has left a site~\cite{vandoremalen2020aerosol}. \end{itemize} Thus, while traditional epidemiological models constrain the number of exposures to homogeneous Poisson distributions, our model in Equation (\ref{eq:intensity-y}) employs a stochastic and dynamically adjusting exposure rate for each individual $i \in \Vcal$ based on the mobility traces $P_{i,k}(t)$, under which this constraint is lifted.
+Infections within households can be characterized by adding an analogous term $\lambda_{\Hcal(i)}(t)$ with household transmission rate $\xi$ to $\lambda_i(t)$, which is outlined in Appendix \ref{app:household}.

-As commonly done in this context~\cite{lauer2020incubation,linton2020incubation}, the time-to-event distributions of the remaining mobility-independent counting processes $M_i(t)$, $R^{a}_i(t)$, $R^{s}_i(t)$, $W_i(t)$, $Y_i(t)$, and $Z_i(t)$ are modeled as log-normal ($\log\Ncal$), starting at the time $E_i(t)$, $I^{p}_i(t)$, $I^{a}_i(t)$ or $I^{s}_i(t)$ become one, respectively.
-Their parameters are fixed based on recent estimates by \sars literature and summarized in Table~\ref{tab:parameters}.

-\paragraph{Containment measures} In the above context, we can characterize a variety of containment measures.
-These may range from less restrictive (\eg, isolating individuals who have tested positive) to more restrictive (\eg, implementing a state of ``lockdown'' for the entire population via curfews).
-The effect of social distancing and quarantine can be faithfully characterized by reducing the rates $\lambda_{i,k}(t)$ at which individuals visit sites in the mobility model by a fraction $\rho$.
-Business restrictions can be characterized by reducing (e.g., hygienic measures) or setting to zero (e.g., closures) the transmission rates $\beta_k$ of the sites individuals visit.
-In both cases, the measures lead to a reduction of the conditional intensities $\lambda_i^*(t)$ of the exposure counting processes $N_i(t)$, possibly dynamically.